An A-Z collection of everything that is quintessentially unique about Portland.

 tiny horses: Old horse rings are all over the city and people tie little tiny plastic horses to them as art.

-twilight: Over 32 locations all in and around Portland were used to film the Twilight movie.
-The Cullen house, the cafe, school, etc...
+twilight: Over 32 locations all in and around Portland were used to film Twilight, from the modern Cullen house, to the rustic Swan house, the cafe, the school, etc...

 urban chicken coop: Yep.
 It's a thing.
 Don't be surprised to walk down a street and see a chicken coop in someone's yard.